Nomad-Media/samples-python/content_groups/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes a content group.](ref:deletecontentgroup)
+> For more information about the API calls used go to [Delete Content Group](https://developer.nomad-cms.com/docs/delete-content-group)